chris1384/mta-tas-dm/README.md

 /rdw - delete latest warp
-/nf [frames] - set next frame while frame-by-frame recording /pf - delete the latest frame while frame-by-frame recording /resume - continue the recording if it stopped
-/seek [frame number] - resume the recording on a frame number BACKSPACE - hold it to rewind the run while recording (+Left Shift to speed it up) /saver [name] - save the recorded data to a file /loadr [name] - load an existing run
+/nf [frames] - set next frame while frame-by-frame recording /pf - delete the latest frame while frame-by-frame recording /resume [frame number] - continue the recording (from a frame number) /seek [frame number] - seek to a frame while playbacking BACKSPACE - hold it to rewind the run while recording (+Left Shift to speed it up) /saver [name] - save the recorded data to a file /loadr [name] - load an existing run